Microck/nagrom/README.md

 ### features

-nagrom isn't just a wrapper around chatgpt. it enforces a specific logic loop to verify facts.
+nagrom isn't a wrapper around an llm. it enforces a specific logic loop to verify facts.

-*   **bring your own key:** supports openrouter, openai, anthropic, or generic openai-compatible endpoints. i'm not paying for your tokens.
+*   **bring your own key (BYOK):** supports openrouter, openai, anthropic, or generic openai-compatible endpoints.
-*   **strict verification:** uses a tiered source hierarchy. snopes ranks higher than reddit.
+*   **strict verification:** uses a tiered source hierarchy. snopes ranks higher than quora, for obvious reasons.
 *   **async architecture:** built on `discord.py` 2.4+ and `aiohttp`. no blocking calls allowed here.
 *   **structured output:** the llm is forced to output json, which we parse into pretty embeds.
 *   **rate limiting:** built-in token buckets and cooldowns so your server doesn't bankrupt you.